2BitWizard/GB_Mini_Camera/README.md

 ## Notes
 - The AM29F080B is discontinued but easy to find on Aliexpress for cheap.
 - Low voltage Schottky diode can be hard to find but any equivalent one will do the job.
 The original camera used a Panasonic MA784 (discontinued), you can take inspiration from its datasheet.
 It must have the lowest possible forward voltage drop (about 0.18V forward voltage at 1 mA).
-- Most parts can be found on Aliexpress and Mouser except the ribbon cable.
+- Most parts can be found on Aliexpress and Mouser except the ribbon cable if you need one.
 To avoid prohitive shipping fees, choose Aliexpress sellers with free shipping options.
+- You can easily desolder the MAC-GBD by using a hot air gun on the back side of the original board until the chip falls by itself.
+This is by far the most secure way I've found.
+I do not recommend using low temp solder or other bismuth containing crap.
+No need.
+- Lead free solder in wire is really crap and will be a pain to use.
+Either use old good lead/tin alloy with flux core if you can find some or lead free solder paste.
+And always remind the rule of thumb when using flux: "the bigger the blob, the better the job".